yogeshiyer13/Localizing-Vehicles-via-Semantic-Segmentation/readme.md

 ### Introduction

-This is a project which just move the [DSRG](https://github.com/speedinghzl/DSRG) to tensorflow.
+This is a project in which we just move the [DSRG](https://github.com/speedinghzl/DSRG) to tensorflow.
 The DSRG is referring to the approach for weakly-supervised semantic segmentation in the paper ["Weakly-Supervised Semantic Segmentation Network with Deep Seeded Region Growing"](https://github.com/speedinghzl/DSRG).
-And here, I just use the tensorflow to implement the approach with the help of the [DSRG](https://github.com/speedinghzl/DSRG) project.
+And here, the tensorflow is used to implement the approach with the help of the [DSRG](https://github.com/speedinghzl/DSRG) project.

 ### Preparation